seiyria/drakkar/_other/misc-facts.md

 * You can be randomly stripped by monsters, they may rarely search your corpse for gear.

 * Dying on a healer (via a player, or yourself) will restore your CON to the highest value it has ever been.

+* Going to the level 13 HP Doc and saying `###, train` will show you your base HP.

+* You can see your base EP by drinking a zap from UGH.